 In 2011 Bacon re-launched Bacon’s Rebellion with a new design, a new editorial format and a new business plan.
 Besides daily blog commentary, the publication runs full-length articles written in-house.
 The publication’s editorial mission is described by its tagline, “Reinventing Virginia for the 21st Century.”
 Its focus is on building more prosperous, livable and sustainable communities.

 Bacon is a Virginian through-and-through.
 A graduate of the University of Virginia, he lives in Richmond with his wife and son.
-Family members live in Richmond, Norfolk, Fredericksburg and Berryville, with one stray daughter in Greenville, N.C., whom he hopes to bring back into the fold.
+Family members live in Richmond, Norfolk, Fredericksburg and Berryville, with one stray daughter in Durham, N.C., whom he hopes to bring back into the fold.
 He would live nowhere else.

 Speeches and public appearances